madjugglers/pattern-book/01_maj_pattern_book.md

 * **Every-others**.
 4 count
 * **Double 3-count**.  pass, pass, self: Academics usually insist that this is a  3/2 count not 2/3 count.
 * **Ultimate**.
 1 count
+* **Extra clubs**.
+When the number of clubs for the pattern exceeds three times the number of jugglers.
 * **Feed**.
 A passing configuration where one juggler passes to multiple others.
 * **Feeder**.
 One who feeds.
 Usually this juggler is stationary.
 * **Feedee**.
 One who passes with a feeder.